San Jose Bail Bonds 408-293-6900

-San Jose bail bonds by Tedd Wallace are completed in a compassionate and respectful manner.
-We understand that needing a bail bondsman in San Jose isn’t an everyday occurrence and that treating you with dignity and respect throughout the bail bonds process is as important as getting your loved one out of jail as quickly as the law allows.
+All bail bonds done by Tedd Wallace are completed in a compassionate and respectful manner.
+He understands that needing a bail bondsman in San Jose isn’t an everyday occurrence and that treating you with dignity and respect throughout the bail bonds process is as important as getting your loved one out of jail as quickly as the law allows.
 We provide San Jose bail bonds services 24 hours a day and 7 days a week.

 - If you need a bail bondsman in San Jose fast please give Tedd Wallace a call today.
 We offer quick jail release and we always provide the lowest price allowed by Law.
 We are located near the jail in San Jose and we always provide the fastest release available.